Madras Cafe: Critical reception

 Rajeev Masand of CNN-IBN also praised Sircar, opining, "Unlike, in the West, it's hard to make films on real-life historical events in India.
 Political pressures and sensitive groups invariably throw a spanner in the works.
 Which is why it's commendable what director Shoojit Sircar has undertaken with Madras Café."

 The Pakistani newspaper Dawn gave the film a positive review by saying, "Shoojit Sircar's human-drama of politics, rebellion, genocide and spy-games adapts Indian prime minister Rajiv Gandhi's assassination plot, and the Sri Lankan civil war with sweaty palms and a gawky breakneck pace.
 And yet, for all its clumsy footing, at times, half-intelligent writing, it is engaging".
 The daily concludes that "For all its speed and embedded seriousness about global conflict, the nature of war, consequences and international trade, Madras Café's lack of braves turns it into mellow spy-thriller.
 And trust me, the words "mellow" and "spy-thriller" do not gel."

-Sircar garnered rave reviews for his story and direction.
+Sircar garnered positive reviews for his story and direction.
 "Watching Nargis Fakhri embodying the cliché of a writer hammering away at a typewriter with a cigarette stuck between her lips is a visual joke for the ages."
 The Hindu wrote in a later analysis, "The Tamil spoken in the film isn't Sri Lankan Tamil but the language you hear on the streets of Chennai – an odd gaffe for a film filled with so much research."